Antidote00/SensorRecorder/README.md

 # SensorRecorder
-Simple Sensor Data Recorder for Smartphone and Watch.
+Simple Sensor Data Recorder for Smartphone and Watch using Android.
+The application was developed using Android Studio.

 # Download
 - The apks can be found here https://github.com/Antidote00/SensorRecorder/releases